 2. Order of Operations (PEMDAS/BODMAS)

 Always follow the order of operations (Parentheses/Brackets, Exponents, Multiplication and Division, Addition and Subtraction) when simplifying expressions with negative exponents.
-This ensures that you perform the operations in the correct sequence.
+This ensures that you perform the operations in the correct sequence And that's really what it comes down to..

 Example: